tarantool/doc/sphinx/reference_rock/dbms.rst

       Closing connection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To end a session that began with :code:`mysql.connect`, the request is:
+To end a session that began with ``mysql.connect``, the request is:

 .. cssclass:: highlight
 .. parsed-literal::